cataniamatt/docker-guide/README.md

 docker-compose start
 ```

-The containers can be terminated by using the command:
+The containers can also be terminated by using the command:
 ```
 docker-compose down
 ```